Your browser is not supported

 The island of Malta offers culture lovers a wonderful snapshot of 7,000 years of history.
 The Phoenicians, the Knights of Malta and the British have all left their mark on the island.
 Its capital, Valletta, is full of buildings that will astound you, as well as charming little towns to wander through, such as Mdina, the island's former capital.
 Malta’s northern coastline is also a popular destination for diving and beach holidays.
 For young people, it is a great place to party – especially St. Julian's, which is known for its lively nightlife and trendy nightclubs.

 Despite being one of Europe's smallest capitals, Valletta has an exceptional concentration of over 300 monuments, which has earned it a place on the World Heritage List.
 It is located on the north-east coast of Malta, on the Xiberras Peninsula.
 Founded in the mid-16th century, its name is a tribute to the Knights Hospitaller of Saint John of Jerusalem, John of Valletta, who supported the Maltese siege against the Ottomans.
 Distance from the airport: 9 km.

 The very modern appeal of the town of Sliema provides a vivid contrast with the cultural city of Valletta and its many historic monuments.
-The biggest city in Malta is an important centre for tourism, with several hotels, shops, restaurants, discos and other points of interest.
+It is Malta's largest city and a tourist hotspot bursting with hotels, shops, restaurants, nightclubs and other points of interest.
 Most of its attractions can be found on the two main boulevards, Tower Road and Strand.
-Highlights include Fort Manoel, Fort Tigne and ‘Il Fortizza’ are interesting monuments not to be missed.
+Highlights include Fort Manoel, Fort Tigne and Il Fortizza.
 Valletta can be reached by water taxi from the beach.
 Distance to the airport: 12 km.